RaadAldakhil/Journal/journal.md

 5. Use Parkinson's law to your advantage
 6. Be deliberate with your study environment
 7. Understand your personality type
+### 7 Habits of Highly Effective People
+1. Be proactive
+2. Begin with the end in mind
+3. Put first things first
+4. Think win-win
+5. Seek first to understand, then to be understood
+6. Synergize
+7. Sharpen the Saw

 ### 7 Simple habits for a more productive life:
 1. Make a list every morning